entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 ![HydraBus][4]

-To have an idea of the size of the pcb, it is a standard [DangerousPrototypes][3] PCB, which leads to the HydraBus being the same size as the BusPirate:
+To have an idea of the pcb's size, it is a standard [DangerousPrototypes][3] PCB, which leads to the HydraBus being the same size as the BusPirate:

 ![Hydrabus and buspirate][5]

 Here is a list of what the HydraBus can do so far:

  * Communicate with multiple protocols: UART, SPI, I²C, JTAG, SWD, CAN…
+ * I²C sniffing with sigrok/pulseview in logic analyzer mode
  * Python scripting using the binary interface (we will probably talk about this in a future post)
  * Save data to micro SD card
  * USB OTG port